normanarnold492/notes/README.md

 In more detail:
 Optimization should not be your primary concern during the initial stages of development.
 Instead, concentrate on making your code correct, readable, and easily modifiable.
 As Knuth suggests, over-optimizing too early can result in complex, hard-to-understand code which may introduce bugs and hinder future development.
 It's wise to identify bottlenecks through profiling before deciding where to apply optimizations.
 Often, well-written algorithms and data structures inherently perform better than prematurely optimized ones.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Reduce complexity by breaking down large problems into smaller, manageable functions or modules.
+Remember that code is read far more often than it's written, so invest time in making it easy to understand for yourself and others.
+Optimize for clarity and consistency over premature optimization.
+And finally, embrace version control and automated testing as they're indispensable tools for any modern programmer."

+"Also, 'Code is like humor.
+When you have to explain it, it’s bad.' – Cory House.
+This quote emphasizes the importance of self-explanatory code that expresses its intent clearly, reducing the need for extensive comments."